scroll-tech/scroll/contracts/src/README.md

 A library for interacting with Scroll contracts.

 This library includes contracts and interfaces needed to interact with the Scroll Smart Contracts deployed on both Layer 1 and Layer 2.
-This includes deposting and withdrawing ETH, ERC20 tokens and NFTs or sending arbitrary messages.
+This includes depositing and withdrawing ETH, ERC20 tokens and NFTs or sending arbitrary messages.

 # Overview

-## Instalation
+## Installation

 ```bash
 npm install @scroll-tech/contracts